juleshenry/juleshenry.github.io/_posts/2025-06-22-Radio-Julio.md

     <title>Radio Julio : A Musical Escapade</title>
 </head>
 <h1>Introduction</h1>
-<p>It was summer of 2024 when I decided the peripheral vibe of those Austin driving-playlists might really be onto something.
-In cataloguing my musical tastes, a pattern emerged, a template.
-For the rest of the year, I set forth to copy the six prominent categories that bubbled up for every season, for a year, as follows:</p>
+<p>It was the summer of 2024 in Austin, TX, when the spark of an idea emerged from introspection on the music I played while driving.
+Why not capture the mix of songs and typify my listening?
+For the rest of the year, I set forth to create a template for each passing season.
+The pattern was as follows:</p>
 <section>
     <table>
         <thead>
             <tr>
-                <th>Season</th>
+                <th></th>
                 <td style="background: linear-gradient(90deg, #ff0066ff 0%, #f9f52cff 50%, #ffc643ff 100%)">Summer '24</td>
                 <td style="background: linear-gradient(90deg, #ff7b00 0%, #c85a26 10%, #7b3f19 20%);">Fall '24</td>
                 <td style="background: linear-gradient(90deg, #e6f2ff 0%, #9fc9ff 50%, #2f6fff 100%);">Winter '24/'25</td>